BIPRU firm Remuneration Policy

 Policy on Bonus

 The bonus in the case of all employees including executive directors is designed to reward outstanding performance and to be consistent with the company’s approach to risk.
-Full details of how the scheme and bonus payments meet regulatory requirements can be found at Annex 1 of this Document.
-The company bonus pool will be based on risk adjusted profits.
+The company bonus pool will be based on risk-adjusted profits.
 All bonuses will reflect the performance of the individual, the business unit and the firm.
 No bonus will be guaranteed.

 Policy on Long-Term Incentives, Executive Share Options, Performance Share Plans Pensions

-Should any of these become applicable they will be added as a further Annex to this document.
+Should any of these become applicable they will be added as an annex to this document.

 Policy on Service Contracts